 Income tax expense comprises current and deferred taxes.
-Current and deferred taxes are recognized in net income except to the extent that they relate to items recognized directly in equity or in OCI.
+Current and deferred taxes are recognized in statement of profit or loss except to the extent that they relate to items recognized directly in equity or in OCI.

 Current tax is the expected tax payable or receivable on the taxable income or loss for the year, using tax rates enacted or substantively enacted at the reporting date, and any adjustment to tax payable in respect of previous years.